 Heroin Overdose Emergency Treatment

 Death from overdose is rare, but it does happen.
 It’s important to take action right away if you think someone you love has overdosed.
-First, try to wake the person up, and check to see if they are breathing.
-If the do not wake up, try to stimulate their body by grinding your knuckles into their breastbone for 5-10 seconds.
+First, try to wake the person up and check to see if they are breathing.
+If they do not wake up, try to stimulate their body by grinding your knuckles into their breastbone for 5-10 seconds.
 After you’ve assessed the person and believe that they are showing heroin overdose symptoms, either call for help or administer Naloxone (Narcan) right away.
 If the person does not regain consciousness, administer Narcan again after 2 to 5 minutes.
 If the person is still not breathing, give CPR or do rescue breathing until help arrives.
 When the person wakes up, explain to them what happened.
 Be there to support them and ensure that they get medical attention.

-Treatment At Santé Center For Healing
+Explore the Therapeutic Options at Santé Center For Healing

 If you or your loved one are ready to take steps toward a sober life, it’s important to seek treatment.
 At Santé Center For Healing, we understand that our clients are unique, and their treatment needs to be unique as well.
 We offer many different therapies tailored to meet the needs of our clients.
 When you or your loved one arrive for treatment at Santé Center For Healing, you’ll talk with your therapist about your treatment needs.
 Together, you’ll develop a treatment plan that involves multiple modalities of treatment.
 Your personalized treatment plan may include: